DevOcho/d8-chat/README2.md

 # d8-chat

-DevOcho Chat is a modern, real-time collaboration hub built with Python, Flask, Peewee, HTMX, and WebSockets.
+D8 Chat is a modern, real-time collaboration hub built with Python, Flask, Peewee, HTMX, and WebSockets.
 It is designed to be a self-hostable, open-source alternative to platforms like Slack, Microsoft Teams, and Discord.

 It was developed with ❤ by [DevOcho](https://www.devocho.com) as a showcase of our abilities.
 Feel free to hire us if you need custom software.
 We use this application in our company every day.